LFMB/BPIA/analysis/garage-proposal.md

 ## About
 After a contentious mayoral campaign where the big issue centered around adding a multi-story parking garage in the heart of the downtown, the main proponent of this development - Mayor Casavant - was re-elected.
-There were plenty of emotions but little data anaylsis publicaly done.
-This ditchononmy launched the following research.
+There was plenty of emotion, but little data analysis publicly done.
+This dichotomy launched the following research.

 ## Research Question
 Are there other options to increase overall valuation of property values that are in line with what the city projects for this new garage?